12 Tips For Parents To Deal With A Disrespectful Teenager

 3. How do I punish a disrespectful teen?

 Punishing, nagging, or arguing with a disrespectful child may aggravate the situation.
-Instead, stay calm and discipline the child by establishing clear family rules and talking to them about the consequences of being rude or disrespectful to others (9).
+When considering teens’ punishment strategies, it’s more effective to stay calm and discipline the child by establishing clear family rules.
+Talk to them about the consequences of being rude or disrespectful to others (9).

 Infographic: How To Communicate Better To Understand Teen Behavior?